Refinitiv/refinitiv-ui/documents/src/pages/build-element/state-management.md

 x> Do not design the element to have both `data` property and `config` property.
 Also, avoid to have data in the configuration object.
 This can lead to confusion.

-## State management
+## Element state management

-State management is property management handled under [Lit's update cycle](https://lit.dev/docs/components/lifecycle/#reactive-update-cycle).
+This section shows examples of how you can manage element's properties or manipulate an internal data structure of your element.
 It can use other utilities to serve different purposes depends on the element type being built.

-Below are examples of how state should be managed across these different types.
+In some complex elements, you may need to use more than one approach.
+For example, Tree, the element could use `value` property to store a value of selected item but it could also use Collection Composer to manage state of each individual tree item.

 ### Using Properties